-There will come times when you need to free up space in your main dashboard to work on other projects.
+There will be times you need to free up space in your main dashboard to work on other projects.
 Sometimes, the sale just fizzles out, or new drafts are made making the original copy redundant.
 Here's how to free up space in your Pipeline so you can work on future business.

 Archiving Your Proposal